CesiumLabs/lanyard-graphql/README.md

 }
 ```

-Full documentation on API on Apollo Studio.
+Full documentation of API on Apollo Studio.

 ### Locally